SofiaNords/celiacs-api/README.md

 You can acess the API [here.](https://celiacs-api-bf52b941b62a.herokuapp.com/)

-The application i developed using the Django Rest framework for the back end and React for the front end.
+The application is developed using the Django Rest framework for the back end and React for the front end.

 This is the back end part of the project, the front end part can be found [here](https://github.com/SofiaNords/celiacs-choice).